crunchingdata/Emilio_Portfolio/README.md

 # Emilio_Portfolio
 This is my data science portfolio.
 * For details on a project click on its title.
-* For Power BI projects visit the User Interface per click on a image.
+* Visit the User Interface of Power BI projects per click on a image.
 # [Python Project 1: Estimator of weekly return on share price](https://github.com/crunchingdata/Estimator_of_weekly_return_on_share_price)
 * Created a tool that estimates the return per calendar week of a share to help private investors get a broad timing for orders over the year.
 * Implemented an exponential decay to optimize Exponential Moving Average (EMA).